-Apply online from 1 September 2023 and by the closing date of 31 October 2023
+Apply online from 1 September 2023 and by the closing date of 15 January 2024

 You should apply online by going to www.eadmissions.org.uk.
-However, if any of the schools you are applying for requires a supplementary information form, you must complete this and send it to the address stated on the form.
+However, if any of the schools you are applying for requires a supplementary information form, you must complete this and send it to the address stated on the form; do not attach it with your form.

-If you do not have internet access at home, it is free to apply online at any library in Kingston or you can ask about facilities at your child's primary school.
+If you do not have internet access at home, it is free to apply online at any library in Kingston or you can ask about facilities at your child's early years setting.